UDADeveloper/udacapidocs/docs/guide/03-account-settings.md

 # Account Settings

-Account settings are available from `Settings` of account menu menu
+Account settings are available from `Settings` of account menu

 ![An image](./img/s3-AppSettingsMenu.png)